netboxlabs/netbox-proxmox-automation/README.md

 `netbox-proxmox-ansible` currently implements two automation use cases:
 1. NetBox webhooks and event rules will use AWX (Tower, AAP) to induce Proxmox automation
-2. NetBox webhooks and event rules will use a Flask web service to induce Proxmox automation
+2. NetBox webhooks and event rules will use a Flask application to induce Proxmox automation

 ## What this implementation *is*